-(q) "Notice of Grant" means a written or electronic notice evidencing certain terms and conditions of an individual Option grant.
-The Notice of Grant is part of the Option Agreement. (r) "Officer" means a person who is an officer of the Company within the meaning of Section 16 of the Exchange Act and the rules and regulations promulgated thereunder.

-(s) "Option" means a stock option granted pursuant to the Plan.

-(t) "Option Agreement" means an agreement between the Company and an Optionee evidencing the terms and conditions of an individual Option grant.
-The Option Agreement is subject to the terms and conditions of the Plan.

-(u) "Optioned Stock" means the Common Stock subject to an Option.

-$(\nu)$ "Optionee" means the holder of an outstanding Option granted under the Plan.

-(w) "Outside Director" means a Director who is not an Employee.

-(x) "Parent" means a "parent corporation," whether now or hereafter existing, as defined in Section 424(e) of the Code.

-(y) "Plan" means this 1998 Stock Plan, as amended.

-(z) "Rule 16b-3" means Rule 16b-3 of the Exchange Act or any successor to Rule 16b-3, as in effect when discretion is being exercised with respect to the Plan.

-(aa) "Section 16(b) " means Section 16(b) of the Exchange Act.

-(bb) "Service Provider" means an Employee, Director or

-Consultant.

-(cc) "Share" means a share of the Common Stock, as adjusted in accordance with Section 13 of the Plan.

-(dd) "Subsidiary" means a "subsidiary corporation", whether now or hereafter existing, as defined in Section 424(f) of the Code.

-3. Stock Subject to the Plan.
-Subject to the provisions of Section 13 of the Plan, the maximum aggregate number of Shares that may be optioned and sold under the Plan is 3,200,000 Shares, plus (a) an increase of 1,500,000 shares to be added on the day immediately following the date the Common Stock is publicly traded pursuant to an effective registration statement filed under the Exchange Act, plus (b) an annual increase to be added on the first day of the Company's fiscal year, beginning fiscal year 2001, equal to the lesser of (i) 2,000,000 Shares, (ii) 5% of the outstanding Shares of Common Stock on the last day of the immediately preceding fiscal year or (iii) an amount determined by the Board.
+- (r) "Officer" means a person who is an officer of the Company within the meaning of Section 16 of the Exchange Act and the rules and regulations promulgated thereunder. - (s) "Option" means a stock option granted pursuant to the Plan. - (t) "Option Agreement" means an agreement between the Company and an Optionee evidencing the terms and conditions of an individual Option grant.
+The Option Agreement is subject to the terms and conditions of the Plan. - (u) "Optioned Stock" means the Common Stock subject to an Option. - (v) "Optionee" means the holder of an outstanding Option granted under the Plan. - (w) "Outside Director" means a Director who is not an Employee. - (x) "Parent" means a "parent corporation," whether now or hereafter existing, as defined in Section 424(e) of the Code. - (y) "Plan" means this 1998 Stock Plan, as amended. - (z) "Rule 16b-3" means Rule 16b-3 of the Exchange Act or any successor to Rule 16b-3, as in effect when discretion is being exercised with respect to the Plan. - (aa) "Section 16(b) " means Section 16(b) of the Exchange Act. - (bb) "Service Provider" means an Employee, Director or Consultant. $% \begin{center} \begin{cen$ - (cc) "Share" means a share of the Common Stock, as adjusted in accordance with Section 13 of the Plan. - (dd) "Subsidiary" means a "subsidiary corporation", whether now or hereafter existing, as defined in Section 424(f) of the Code. - 3.
+Stock Subject to the Plan.
+Subject to the provisions of Section 13 of the Plan, the maximum aggregate number of Shares that may be optioned and sold under the Plan is 3,200,000 Shares, plus (a) an increase of 1,500,000 shares to be added on the day immediately following the date the Common Stock is publicly traded pursuant to an effective registration statement filed under the Exchange Act, plus (b) an annual increase to be added on the first day of the Commany's fiscal year, beginning fiscal year 2001, equal to the lesser of (i) 2,000,000 Shares, (ii) 5% of the outstanding Shares of Common Stock on the last day of the immediately preceding fiscal year or (iii) an amount determined by the Board.
 The Shares may be authorized, but unissued, or reacquired Common Stock.